 Current information on COVID-19 in the Principality of Liechtenstein

-- The indoor and outdoor restaurants are open.
-Likewise, the hospitality sector, from hotels and holiday apartments to camping sites and huts, is also open again.
+A mask must be worn in publicly accessible indoor areas.
+The indoor and outdoor restaurants are open.
+Guests have to be seated and are not allowed to stand up or walk around.
+The hospitality sector, from hotels and holiday apartments to camping sites and huts, is also open again.
 The touristic attractions can be used to the full extent in compliance with the hygiene and safety guidelines.
 This also includes sights such as museums, the mountain railways, the City-Train or even guided city tours, guided hikes and much more.